Conifold transitions via affine geometry and mirror symmetry: Examples

 Applying the method described in \cite{Gross_Batirev}, we have computed that the tropical manifold obtained from $B$ by smoothing all nodes corresponds to a complete intersection in $\PP^3 \times \PP^3$ of polynomials of bidegree $(3,0)$, $(0,3)$ and $(1,1)$.
 Therefore we expect $X_9$ to be homeomorphic to such a manifold.
 We have $b_2(X_9) = 14$, $b_3(X_9) = 48$ (see also \cite{tian-lu}).
 Obviously its mirror $\check X_9$ has $b_2(\check X_9) = 23$ and $b_3(\check X_9) = 30$.
 Since $\check X_9$ is related to $\check X_0$ by a conifold transition at $9$ Lagrangian spheres in $\check X_0$, from (\ref{contran_top}) we obtain $c=5$ and $d=4$.
 Therefore the vanishing cycles span a space of dimension $5$ in $H_3(\check X_0)$.
-We believe, although we have not proved it, that five linearly independent Lagrangian spheres correspond to the nodes (in the mirror $\check B$) which are marked by a thick circle in Figure \ref{re_sm}.
+We believe, although we have not proved it, that five linearly independent Lagrangian spheres correspond to the nodes (in the mirror $\check B$) which are marked by dark dots in the grid of Figure \ref{re_sm}.
 Indeed, in the previous discussion, we observed that four nodes contained in a square (of the dashed grid in Figure \ref{re_sm}) are related by one relation.
-Therefore we expect that their vanishing cycles span a space of dimension $3$.
 Observe that all $9$ vanishing cycles can be obtained from the given $5$ using these relations.
-Using these facts and (\ref{contran_top}), we conjecture that
+In particular, in the case of the four nodes on a square, we expect $c=3$, $d=1$.
+In the case of six nodes on two adjacent squares we expect $c=4$, $d=2$, where the $4$ linearly independent spheres correspond to the dark dots in the first two rows of the grid in Figure \ref{re_sm}.
+Therefore, using (\ref{contran_top}), we conjecture that

 Moreover we also have the mirrors $X_0$, $X_4$, $X_6$ and $X_9$.

 It is likely that $\check X_4$, $\check X_6$ and $\check X_9$ can be obtained as conifold transitions by classical methods from the equations defining $\check X_0$.
 However we do not know if the corresponding tropical manifolds can be obtained from known toric degenerations, such as in toric Fano manifolds.
 Moreover we do not know if the mirrors have ever been computed by more standard methods.